 Make Your Very Own Moon!

-Space exploration is a common interest among kindergarteners eager to expand their world.
-Your kindergartener can make and "discover" her very own moon and feel like a real astronaut, with this quick and easy craft.
+Space exploration is a common interest among kids eager to expand their world.
+Your preschooler can make and "discover" her very own moon and feel like a real astronaut, with this quick and easy craft.
 Help your child create her own crater-filled moon using a foam ball, some dried beans, glue and aluminum foil.
-Maybe if her interest is sparked enough, she’ll make it to the real moon someday!
+Who knows, she might make it to the real moon someday!

 What You Need: